ki8yk8/blip-js/readme.md

 - Use your `Arrow left` and `Arrow right` keys to move left and right,
 - Once, you collide with the cannon, press `Arrow Up` and `Arrow Down` key to adjust the cannon angle and press `Space` to shoot.

+## Notes

+- The physics resolver is quite buggy, I wanted to introduce the concept of body and handle physics properly.
+But, my technical ability didn't supported me.
+I will look at this next time.
+Maximum of 1 hour was invested.
+But the code is pushed in another branch.
+[See branch Snow Boarding Physics](https://github.com/ki8yk8/blip-js/tree/game-snowboaring-physics).
+For now, I will handle the physics manually through area.

 ## Credits

 - Sprites downloaded from [https://opengameart.org/content/2d-platformer-snow-pack](https://opengameart.org/content/2d-platformer-snow-pack) Tio Aimar @ opengameart.org